mhvk/baseband/docs/tutorials/getting_started.rst

 The information is gleaned from ``info`` properties on the various file and stream readers (see below).

+.. note:: The one format for which ``file_info`` works a bit differently is `GSB <gsb>`_, as this format requires separate time-stamp and raw data files.
+Only the timestamp file can be inspected usefully.

 .. _getting_started_reading:

 Reading Files